isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

 The **MENU** bar supplies quick and common links for the following Web App features:

-* **DASHBOARD** - This link takes you to **Your Dashboard** Web App home page.
+* **DASHBOARD** - This menu item takes you to **Your Dashboard**, the Web App home page.
 * **WORKBOOKS** - Workbooks store the Analyses you create, and their related data.
 You can create worksheets as you explore and analyze selected underlying data (i.e. Genes and miRNAs, Variables and Cohorts).
-From the "Workbook" link you can select the following:
+From the Workbook menu item, you can select the following:

-   - Saved Workbooks - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook.
+   - Saved Workbooks - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbooks.
    - Create a New Workbook - Allows you to create a new workbook by selecting the data source and analysis type.

-* **PROGRAMS** - These are shortcuts to the programs you have created if you uploaded your own data.
+* **PROGRAMS** - This menu item provides a ashortcut to the programs you have created if you uploaded your own data.

    - Saved Programs - Here you can:

        * Edit or delete a Saved Program